RenMari5/RenMari5/README.md

 ### Hello World! 👋

 - 🔭 I’m currently working as a Bilingual IT Specialist (English - Japanese)
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently honing my React skills!
 - 💬 Ask me about the EdTech app I am making for a friend called "Hall Pass"!
 - 📫 How to reach me: rpaczkowski@gmail.com
 - 😄 Pronouns: She/They